ahmedgamal4050/student-performance-analysis/README.md

 # student-performance-analysis

  ## Project overview
- ### this project aims to measure student performance and know information about فاثة
+ ### this project aims to measure student performance and know information about them
  ## Tools
 ### Excel -Power query to clean Data ,
  ### Power pivot to handel relations between tables,